top of page

 NEVER WON A BUCKLE

-Open to any Non Pro, Amateur or Youth Rider that has not won a Buckle in any recognized Cutting Association.
-Can be ridden one or two handed but cannot switch back and forth.
+Open to any Non-Pro, Amateur or Youth rider that has not won a buckle in any recognized cutting horse association.
+It is permissible to ride one-handed, but additional credit will not be awarded.
+Rider must declare upon on-line entry (one or two-handed) and will be judged accordingly.
+Once the declaration has been made at entry, rider will be judged according to one or two-handed rules, whichever was declared.
 Horse must be owned, leased or owned by an immediate family member.
-A Lease agreement (found HERE) is required prior to the show.
-When the class is entered on-line, the rider will indicate (one or two handed) and will be judged in that manner.
-If second day of a two-day competition is cancelled due to unforeseen circumstances, the winner will be determined by the first day results.
+A Lease agreement (found HERE), is required prior to entering the competition.
+In the even the second day of a two-day competition is not completed, the winner will be determined by the first day results.

 Class List